 Treatment for bunions depends on the severity of your condition.
 In many cases, your bunions affect your big toe and your small toes, as well.

 If your bunions don’t respond to conservative therapies, then bunion surgery might be your answer.
-Dr. Sibel can use minimally invasive procedures to realign your big toe joint with your other toes, remove damaged tissue, and repair your connective tissues.
+Dr. Savage can use minimally invasive procedures to realign your big toe joint with your other toes, remove damaged tissue, and repair your connective tissues.

 Bunion procedures are typically performed on an outpatient basis.
 You should be able to get back to your daily routine within a few weeks.